The Montauk Project’s Time Portal

 Staff Writer Sally Suddock, Cosmiverse

-One of the unsolved mysteries in what's believed to be advanced experiments by the U.S. military is the Montauk Project, an exercise reported to have been undertaken by the Navy as far back as 1943--"cloaking" the USS Eldridge into invisibility and opening the portals of time travel.
+One of the unsolved mysteries in what’s believed to be advanced experiments by the U.S. military is the Montauk Project, an exercise reported to have been undertaken by the Navy as far back as 1943–“cloaking” the USS Eldridge into invisibility and opening time portals.

 “The Montauk Project: Experiments in Time,” by Peter Moon in 1992 delved into the mystery and called it “one of the most amazing and secretive research projects in recorded history.”

 In 1943, the Eldridge was a newly commissioned destroyer escort vessel, stationed in the Philadelphia Navy Yard.
 “The objective of this experiment was to make the ship undetectable to radar and while that was achieved, there was a totally unexpected and drastic side effect.
 The ship became invisible to the naked eye and was removed from time and space as we know it,” says Moon.

 “Although this was a remarkable breakthrough in terms of technology, it was a catastrophe to the people involved.
 Sailors had been transported out of this dimension and returned in a state of complete mental disorientation and horror.
 Some were even planted into the bulkhead of the ship itself.
 Those who survived were discharged as ‘mentally unfit’ or otherwise discredited and the entire affair was covered up,” he says.